DocumentTWEAKS/Research-and-documentation/README.md

 ---

-## License

-This project is open-source and licensed under the [MIT License](LICENSE).
-Feel free to explore, modify, and contribute to improving these tweaks.

----

 Thanks for checking out the repository!
 I hope you find the information helpful, and if you have any questions or suggestions, feel free to reach out via the [Discord server](https://discord.gg/GXXrZzjYbt).